dockrbyter/wt_supporterprofile/README.md

 Windows Terminal profile for IT supporter.
 Including SSH, Telnet and Serial sessions.
 For detailed informations about Windows Terminal visit https://docs.microsoft.com/en-us/windows/terminal/

 All connections are handled by calling PowerShell scripts.
-Every script has its own settings you could edit.
+Every script has own settings you could edit.
 For more information scroll down to "Script Settings".

     !!!!
-The Serail session is still unter consturction !!!!
+The Serial session is still unter construction !!!!

 SSH session:
  - Asks you for target address and user credentials